 Goosebumps is a PG rated family adventure film.
 Don’t let the fact that it’s based on a horror series fool you.
 Goosebumps is a PG rated family adventure film.
 It may be a good PG rated family adventure film, but it is still a PG rated family adventure film.

 Goosebumps used up so many monsters that could’ve been used in horror scenarios but they just weren’t.
 The only monster that was kind of threatening to the characters and the one monster that I was actually kind of scared of was Slappy the Living Dummy.
 He was creepy.
 If Goosebumps had taken out every single monster except Slappy, replaced the PG rating with an M rating, replaced every character with just R.L.
-Stine, it would’ve been a much better film.
+Stine, I could’ve recommended this.

 Despite my massive disappointment with genre and the fact that the main characters could’ve moonwalked to the end of the film without trouble, Goosebumps is enjoyable.
 The adventure itself in Goosebumps may not be thrilling but it is entertaining and light.